InsuranceAuto Insurance Deductible For A Preventable Accident

 Ways To Save On Auto Insurance

-There are other ways you can lower your insurance premiums besides the higher auto insurance deductible.
+Other ways to lower your insurance premiums besides the higher auto insurance deductible.

-Auto insurance companies in Canada are very competitive, so you’ll find most will have these types of discounts.
+Auto insurance companies in Canada are very competitive, so you’ll find that most companies offer these types of discounts.

-Read your insurance company website for all the details and choose an insurance deductible and plan that works for you.
+Read your insurance company’s website for all the details and choose an insurance deductible and plan that works for you.

 Our Auto Insurance Deductible Accident Expenses

-Our 2017 vehicle had near $3000 worth of damage that needed repairs from the dealership.
+Our 2017 vehicle had nearly $3000 worth of damage that needed repairs from the dealership.

 I forked out extra insurance coverage for the rental vehicle, which was paid for by our insurance company.